 Urquhart Castle Scotland is well indicated

-View of Urquhart Castle from the carpark
+Views from the carpark

 Here are a few shots:

-Views of Urquhart Castle from the road
+Views from the road

-But if you walk up the parking and along the road, where the loch is the widest, you get unobstructed views of the Loch Ness Castle as well as nice views of Loch Ness.
+But if you walk up the carpark and along the road, where the loch is the widest, you get unobstructed views of the Loch Ness Castle as well as nice views of Loch Ness.

 I was lucky that at the end of May the flowers were blooming, giving me a little bit of sunshine as the clouds were covering the sky.

-As you can see not much remains of the ruins so I was not disappointed to not being able to visit.
+As you can see not much remains of the ruins, so I was not disappointed to not being able to visit.

 If you want to have a look at pictures of the Loch Ness Castle from the inside, check out Sara's post about Urquhart Castle Scotland.
 That way you can decide if you think it is worth it.